 3. Preparing the Phone Number

 For this, you can use the native Formatter tool by Zapier.
-Once you've selected the app, select Numbers from Action Event dropdown.
+Once you've selected the app, select Numbers from the Choose Action Event dropdown.

-You'll want to select Format Phone Number from the Transform options, set the Input to the Phone Number field that you're using on the Demio Registration form, and then select the To Format choice to a format that is supported by the SMS tool of choice.
+You'll want to select Format Phone Number from the Transform options, set the Input to the Phone Number field that you're using on the Demio registration form, and then select the To Format choice to a format that is supported by your SMS tool of choice.

 4. Setting the Schedule